-A key stakeholder workshop will be held with I&APs who are identified as key stakeholders in the project.
-This meeting will allow key stakeholders to air their views and issues and will facilitate interaction between the key stakeholders and the project team.
-In addition, the workshop will allow for smaller groups of I&APs and/or representatives of larger interest groups or organisations to play an active role in the EIA process and provide an opportunity for dialogue and consultation with these parties.
-Registered stakeholders will be invited in writing to attend the key stakeholder workshop.
-Minutes of this workshop will be compiled and distributed to all attendees and parties from whom apologies are received.
+A key stakeholder workshop was held on 24th November 2006, at the Eskom Convention Centre, Midrand, with I&APs who were identified as key stakeholders in the project.
+This meeting enabled key stakeholders to air their views and issues and aimed to facilitate interaction between the key stakeholders and the project team.
+In addition, the workshop allowed for smaller groups of I&APs and/or representatives of larger interest groups or organisations to play an active role in the EIA process and provide an opportunity for dialogue and consultation with these parties.
+Registered stakeholders were invited in writing to attend the key stakeholder workshop.
+Minutes of this workshop were compiled and distributed to all attendees and parties from whom apologies were received.
+Minutes of Key Stakeholder Workshop are included as Appendix G of this report.